 What it tests

-The ASRS v1.1 identifies ADHD in adults, with questions that relate to the two subscales:[1]The World Health Organization Adult ADHD Self-Report Scale (ASRS): a short screening scale for use in the general population (Kessler et al., 2005)
+The ASRS v1.1 screens for ADHD traits in adults, with questions that relate to the two subscales:[1]The World Health Organization Adult ADHD Self-Report Scale (ASRS): a short screening scale for use in the general population (Kessler et al., 2005)

 - Inattention (questions 1–4, 7–11)